binlabnet/vaultssh/README.md

 ## Demo
 The demo.sh starts a vault dev server, an ssh server, configures both, stores ssh keys and uses them to start a session.
-Enter "exit" to abort the ssh terminal session.
+Enter "logout" to abort the ssh terminal session.
 Or, watch this (complicated looking demo but most is just docker noise of configuring and running an ssh server) :
 [![asciicast](https://asciinema.org/a/hGrgVLfcCWYAOo4J0G92QvcWz.svg)](https://asciinema.org/a/hGrgVLfcCWYAOo4J0G92QvcWz)